AntiPwr/AntiPwr.github.io/root/wiki/Vokar.md

 <!-- not-for-live-publishing:start -->
 <!-- obsidian-pull:start -->
 Vokar is a snowy plains region in northwest [[Wyldere]].
 This region is home to the largest mountains in the [[Summons Mountain Range|Summons Range]].

+Beaked raptors, plainstriders, bipedal large flightless birds.
+This species is related to a past age of dragons under Hidraal reign over the [[Ferra]].
 <!-- obsidian-pull:end -->
 <!-- not-for-live-publishing:end -->